lsaravia/MetawebsAssembly/Appendices.md

 |Lak  |Brook trout lake    |   15|    1.0000| 0.4123|
 |Lak  |Twin Lake East      |   13|    1.0400| 1.0000|

 Table: Comparison of empirical proportions of topological roles with one assembly model realization.
-In this case only Potter, Weddell, Long Lake, Big hope lake, Cascade lake food webs, 9% of the total (5/57), are significantly different from the metaweb assembly model.
+This corresponds to the run 0 (See table S8).
+In this case only Potter, Weddell, Long Lake, Big hope lake, Cascade lake food webs, 9% of the total (5/57), are significantly different from the metaweb assembly model at p=0.01 level.

 | run|  significant | total| Freq|